Pruthviraju88/Hotel-Analysis/README.md

 # Project Pipeline

--Build a Database: uploading Excel data sheets -(attached to repo)- to Microsoft SQL Server Studio.
+- Build a Database: uploading Excel data sheets -(attached to repo)- to Microsoft SQL Server Studio.
--Develop the SQL Query: queries are attached to the repo.
+- Develop the SQL Query: queries are attached to the repo.
--Connect Power BI to the Database and Visualize
+- Connect Power BI to the Database and Visualize

 # Dashboards image
 * This is an interactive dashboard, you can download it from my repo,